SalvatoreMaraniello/demo-project/postgres-server/README.md

 where the port and user are as defined in the environmental variables above!
 Note that at this stage there is only one user, the postgres (super)user, which is called `postgres` as per `POSTGRES_USER` variable.
 You'll need to use the password associated to `POSTGRESQL_PASSWORD`.
 As you create new users, you'll be able to login with different credentials.

-You can list the ocntent of the database as `dt` - and should come empty.
+You can list the content of the database as `dt` - and should come empty.
 With this client you can run `SQL` commands, create function as per `PL/pgSQL` etc - see Postgres documentation.

-#### data Inport
+#### data Import

 See [`COPY`](https://www.postgresql.org/docs/current/sql-copy.html) command documentation - or jump to `pandas` client section.